 All new undergraduate students can opt into our peer mentoring scheme.
 Your peer mentor will help you settle into life at Nottingham, provide advice on the transition to university-level study and help you access support if needed.

 "Going to university is a daunting prospect.
 Lots of people will be moving away from home and living independently for the first time.
 It is so important to have people you can speak with about your concerns and queries, and that is why the peer mentor scheme is so brilliant.
 I used the scheme in my first year and learnt some valuable information into the academic and social side of university life."

-- Emily Hall, third-year BA English student
+- Emily Hall, BA English

 - Field trips